-This organic blanched almond flour comes from Spanish almonds.
+This certified organic blanched almond flour comes from Spanish almonds.
 It is lightly heated to remove the almond skins, resulting in a light and fine flour.
 Almond flour makes wonderful and nutritious baked goods.
 This almond flour is gluten-free, grain-free, vegan, and dairy-free.

 More about organic here.